-Where did the ideas come from to found ESSA?
+Where did the idea come from to found ESSA?

-The ideas which led to our formation were the product of a healthy cocktail of feeling frustrated and seeing opportunity.
-The frustration came from our founder’s experience on the ground in helping to build Warwick in Africa, a highly successful charity which teaches children and trains teachers in slums and in rural areas of deep poverty.
+From our founder’s experience on the ground in helping to build Warwick in Africa, a highly successful charity which teaches children and supports and trains teachers.

 There have been three clear phases so far:

-Together with a set of principles to guide our work has driven our progress and helped us to build the capabilities and relationships necessary to start to establish ESSA for the long term.
+A set of principles to guide our work has driven progress and helped us to build the relationships necessary to start to establish ESSA for the long term.

-Why has the early emphasis been on Higher education
+Why was the early emphasis on higher education?

-One of our most important principles has been to have a “Step by step mentality”.
-We are setting out to contribute to work across the entire spectrum of education across a wide geography in countries with many different characteristics and cultures.
-We needed to start somewhere and avoid trying to spread ourselves to thin.
+One of our most important principles has been to have a step-by-step approach.
+We are setting out eventually to contribute to education at all levels across sub-Saharan Africa, with many different characteristics and cultures.

-Higher education is a natural place to start.
-HE institutions are focal points for education in regions, they usually train the teachers, are close to the labour market, conduct research on education and influence national and regional policy.
-They are also a natural gateway to other parts of the sector.
+Higher education institutions are focal points for education in regions, they often train teachers, are close to the labour market, conduct research on education and influence national and regional policy.
+They are also a gateway to other parts of the education sector.

 Our current priorities are to: